17 Nov 2017

 Hong Kong’s Trade with the US

 The US is Hong Kong’s 2nd-largest export market, behind only the Chinese mainland.
-Hong Kong’s total exports to the US grew by 1% to US$23.4 billion in the first seven months of 2017, after decreasing to US$41.5 billion in 2016.
-Major export items in January-July 2017 included telecommunications equipment & parts (shared 13% of the total), computers (6%), pearls, precious & semi-precious stones (6%), jewellery (5%), articles of apparel, of textile fabrics (5%), electrical apparatus for electrical circuits (4%), parts & accessories of office machines/computers (4%), electrical machinery & apparatus (4%), semi-conductors and electronic valves & tubes (4%), women’s or girl’s wear of textile fabrics, not knitted (4%), electrical power machinery & parts (4%), toys, games & sporting goods (4%), watches and clocks (3%) and travel goods & handbags (3%).
+Hong Kong’s total exports to the US grew by 0.4% to US$30.9 billion in the first nine months of 2017, after decreasing by 5% to US$41.5 billion in 2016.
+Major export items in January-September 2017 included telecommunications equipment & parts (shared 16% of the total), computers (6%), pearls, precious & semi-precious stones (6%), articles of apparel, of textile fabrics (5%), jewellery (5%), electrical apparatus for electrical circuits (4%), parts & accessories of office machines/computers (4%), electrical machinery & apparatus (4%), semi-conductors and electronic valves & tubes (4%), toys, games & sporting goods (4%), electrical power machinery & parts (4%), women’s or girl’s wear of textile fabrics, not knitted (4%), watches and clocks (3%) and travel goods & handbags (3%).

 On the other hand, the US is Hong Kong’s 6th-largest source of imports.
-Hong Kong’s total imports from the US were up by 4% to US$15.2 billion in the first seven months of 2017, after decreasing by 2% to US$26.5 billion in 2016.
-Leading import items in January-July 2017 included telecommunications equipment & parts (shared 16% of the total), semi-conductors and electronic valves and tubes (13%), pearls, precious and semi-precious stones (9%), jewellery (6%), fresh, chilled or frozen meat & edible meat offal (4%), fresh or dried fruit and nuts (not including oil nuts) (4%), non-electric engines & motors & parts (3%), measuring, checking, analysing & controlling instruments & apparatus (3%), electrical apparatus for electrical circuits (3%) and works of art, collectors’ pieces and antiques (3%).
+Hong Kong’s total imports from the US were up by 5% to US$19.7 billion in the first nine months of 2017, after decreasing by 2% to US$26.5 billion in 2016.
+Leading import items in January-September 2017 included telecommunications equipment & parts (shared 16% of the total), semi-conductors and electronic valves and tubes (13%), pearls, precious and semi-precious stones (9%), jewellery (7%), fresh or dried fruit and nuts (not including oil nuts) (4%), fresh, chilled or frozen meat & edible meat offal (4%), non-electric engines & motors & parts (3%), measuring, checking, analysing & controlling instruments & apparatus (3%) and electrical apparatus for electrical circuits (3%).

 US Involvement in the Hong Kong Economy

-There are approximately 1,400 US firms in Hong Kong, concentrated in trading, banking and finance, and transport.
-As of 1 June 2016, there were 286 regional headquarters and 480 regional offices of US companies in Hong Kong.
+More than 1,400 US firms operate in Hong Kong, concentrated in trading, banking and finance, and transport.
+As of 1 June 2017, there were 283 regional headquarters and 443 regional offices of US companies in Hong Kong.

 The US is one of the major sources of foreign direct investment in Hong Kong.
 According to the latest Hong Kong official statistics, the US was the 7th-largest source of foreign direct investment in Hong Kong after British Virgin Islands, the Chinese mainland, Cayman Islands, the Netherlands, Bermuda and Singapore, with a total stock of US$40.6 billion (or HK$314.6 billion) as at the end of 2015.